stephendcofer/enyo-launcher/README.md

 Any errors at this point are likely caused by missing Qt libraries and/or headers.

-You will need to have the qt5 development headers installed.
-On Ubuntu and possibly other Debian-based distros, you may need to install either the package qt5-default (for older versions of Ubuntu) or qtbase5-dev (from newer versions) from the repositories to select and use the qt5 build environment.
-Enyo Launcher no longer supports Qt version 4.
+You will need to have the qt6 development headers installed.
+I am uncertain what distro requires what package for Qt6 compilation -- Ubuntu used qt5-default for Qt5 so I'm going to guess using qt6-default; if this is not correct, please consult the Ubuntu documentation.
+Enyo Launcher no longer supports Qt version 4 or 5.

 By default, Enyo Launcher will be installed in /usr/local/bin and its data files in /usr/local/share/enyo-doom.
 To change this, pass the option -DCMAKE_INSTALL_PREFIX=/usr (or whichever path you prefer) to your cmake command.